ADirin/OTP1_LectureMaterial/Week 4 /Dependencies.md

 ```
 ## Common Maven Commands
-- mvn clean: Cleans up the target directory.
+- *mvn clean*: Cleans up the target directory.
-- mvn compile: Compiles the source code.
+- *mvn compile*: Compiles the source code.
-- mvn test: Runs tests.
+- *mvn test*: Runs tests.
-- mvn package: Packages the application.
+- *mvn package*: Packages the application.
-- mvn install: Installs the package into the local repository.
+- *mvn install*: Installs the package into the local repository.
-- mvn deploy: Deploys the package to a remote repository.
+- *mvn deploy*: Deploys the package to a remote repository.